-Header must be attached to the windrower so that the CDM can detect the type of Header (Header ID), and adjust the programming mode accordingly.
-See Sections 6.5, 6.6, and 6.7.
+Header must be attached to the windrower so that the CDM can detect the type of header (Header ID) and adjust the programming mode accordingly.
+See paragraph 6.5, 6.6, & 6.7.

 - a.
 Turn ignition key to RUN, or start the engine.
-Refer to Section 6.3.5 Engine Operation. - b.
-Press PROGRAM and SELECT on CDM to enter programming mode.
+Refer to paragraph 6.3.5 Engine Operation. - Press PROGRAM and SELECT on CDM to enter programming mode.
 Header ID code is displayed. - c.
 Press SELECT.
 TRACTOR SETUP? is displayed on upper line. - d.
-Press SET KNIFE SPEED? is displayed - f.
+Press .
+SET KNIFE SPEED? is displayed - f.
 Press SELECT.
 KNIFE OVERLOAD SPD? is displayed. - h.
 Press SELECT.
 KNIFE OVERLOAD SPD? is displayed. - j.
-Press SELECT to advance to the next L1 item, and press arrow keys to change values. - k.
+Press SELECT to advance to the next L1 item and press arrow keys to change values. - k.
 Press PROGRAM to exit programming mode when finished entering desired values.